ramsharan0230/swansea-task-back/README.md

 #### Smart Quotation is a Laravel-based backend application that enables efficient handling of customer quote summaries.
 It includes robust export capabilities in both PDF and CSV formats and AI-enhanced suggestions using OpenAI GPT-4.0.

+### Motivation
+The backend is the engine that powers the Smart Quote system.
+It handles all the heavy lifting — from managing quote data and running profitability calculations to storing reports and interacting with AI to generate helpful suggestions.

+I chose to build it with Laravel because it’s a solid and reliable PHP framework that makes it easier to write clean, maintainable code while handling lots of functionality out of the box.
+This backend acts as the bridge between the frontend and the data, making sure everything runs smoothly and securely.

+Integrating OpenAI’s GPT-4 into the backend lets us offer smart suggestions to users, helping them optimize their quotes with AI-powered insights without exposing any sensitive API keys on the frontend.

 ### Table of contents

 -   [About](#about)